 Boosting Jobs & Economic Growth

-In order to create an economic environment that allows for job growth, we also need to reduce regulations on small businesses and implement competitive tax rates for job creators.
-Today’s tax code hurts job growth by making it harder for small business owners--the true backbone of our economy--to turn the key in their door every day.
+In order to create an economic environment that allows for job growth, we also need to reduce regulations on small businesses.
+Excessive red tape makes it harder for small business owners—the true backbone of our economy—to turn the key in their door every day.
 Moreover, an explosion of government-imposed regulation is weighing down the economy and hurting families.
 I’m committed to working in a bipartisan way to undo over-burdensome, job-killing red tape.

 In addition to changes to the tax code and efforts to reduce regulation, improving infrastructure is critical to the economy in our area and across the country.
 Locally, we need to resolve the water issues stemming from Lake Okeechobee.
 The waters surrounding our community are absolutely essential to sustaining and improving the quality-of-life on the Treasure Coast and in Palm Beach.
-An integrated engineering system that keeps our water safe and improves the infrastructure in our area is one of, if not the most, important steps that we can take to improve our local economy.
+Cleaning our water and improving the infrastructure in our area is one of, if not the most, important steps that we can take to improve our local economy.

 Here’s the bottom line: the government needs to get back to work for Americans across the country.
 Sadly, the reverse has become the status quo.
 Together we can reduce government intervention in our lives, grow the economy and get Americans back to work.